corda/corda/docs/source/flow-testing.rst

 With regards to initiated flows (see :doc:`flow-state-machines` for information on initiated and initiating flows), the full node automatically registers them by scanning the CorDapp jars.
 In a unit test environment this is not possible so ``MockNode`` has the ``registerInitiatedFlow`` method to manually register an initiated flow.

-And that's it: you can explore the documentation for the `MockNetwork API <api/kotlin/corda/net.corda.testing.node/-mock-network/index.html>`_ here.